turingschool-projects/omniauth-census/README.md

 This gem is set to use the "production" host of Census if your application's `RACK_ENV` variable is set to `production`, and staging for all other values of `RACK_ENV` (including if it is unset).

-Additionally, you can force use of the production server by setting an environment variable `CENSUS_ENV=production`
+Additionally, you can force use of the production server by setting an environment variable `CENSUS_ENV=production`.

+The Census endpoint can be overridden by setting a fully qualified URL in `CENSUS_PROVIDER_ENDPOINT`.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/bcgoss/omniauth-census.
+Bug reports and pull requests are welcome on GitHub at https://github.com/turingschool-projects/omniauth-census.

+## Releasing a new version
+Make your changes and go through the pull request process.
+Merge to master.
+Update the version number in `version.rb`
+Make a new commit with something like `git commit -m "Bumping version to 0.1.2"` Then run `git tag v0.1.2`
+Then run `git push && git push --tags`

 ## License